 Discovery Parks Barossa Valley

-This was the park that started me on the search for a great glamping tent.
-I stayed here in a normal cabin here and saw the exclusive area for the glamping tents in the distance with a big sign stating only glamping guests could enter that area.
+This was the spark that started me on the search for a great glamping tent.
+I stayed here in a normal cabin and saw the exclusive area for the glamping tents in the distance with a big sign stating only glamping guests could enter that area.
 My curiosity was piqued!

 Flinders Bush Retreats

 Flinders Bush Retreats are located in the beautiful Flinders Ranges, not too far from the town of Hawker.
 They have a few accommodation options on the property, the glamping eco tent is just one of them.

 The eco tent is located in a secluded gorge about 21km from Hawker, so it is the perfect place to get away from it all.
 You will not find any mobile phone coverage here so you can totally escape from the daily grind.